constellation-app/constellation-app.github.io/README.md

 javascript and css files are inside the `src` folder and running the build script will compile, minify and move the files into `docs/assets`.

-The colours of the site are controlled my `src/sass/libs/_vars.scss`.
+The colours of the site are controlled by `src/sass/libs/_vars.scss`.

 # How to Build